maths/moodle-qtype_stack/doc/en/About/Community.md

 Submit a pull request https://github.com/maths/moodle-qtype_stack, or one of the other plugins.
 If you are not yet familiar with git, please talk to us about your changes, and we will help.
 Actually, it is probably a good idea to talk to us about proposed changes before you make them in any case.

+## How do I share my experiences using STACK?

+Please do research and publish your experiences of using STACK with students.
+A list of [publications](Publications.md) is available.